wavefunction91/HAXX/README.md

 quaternion numbers.
-A primary goal of HBLAS is not only to provide a convienient and efficient interface for quaternion-quaternion linear algebra, but also to efficiently handle mixed-type (quaternion-real, quaternion-complex) linear algebra through the natural embeddings into the quaternion algebra.
+A primary goal of HBLAS is not only to provide a convienient and efficient interface for quaternion-quaternion linear algebra, but also to efficiently handle mixed-type (quaternion-real, quaternion-complex) linear algebra through their natural embeddings into the quaternion algebra.

 HAXX is actively being developed with little focus on backwards compatibility